LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 A: Yes.
 Files in `pages/api/` become HTTP endpoints. `pages/api/import/process.ts` → `POST /api/import/process`

 **Q: Is there a domain layer?**
-A: Not by default, but you create one.
-Put pure business logic in `src/utils/` or `src/services/`.
-Keep it framework-free.
+A: Not by default, but you should create one.
+Put pure business logic in `src/domain/` for true hexagonal architecture.
+Keep it framework-free and IO-free.
+The typical Next.js pattern of mixing everything in `utils/` or `services/` defeats the purpose of separation.
+Consider:

+- `src/domain/` - Pure business logic (IO-Free, no framework dependencies)
+- `src/application/` - Use case coordination (knows about domain, references IO via interfaces)
+- `src/adapters/` - Framework adapters (API routes, database access, external services)

 **Q: Do we use DTOs or domain objects?**
 A: Both.
 TypeScript interfaces for API contracts (DTOs), separate objects for business logic.